sashakarcz/bensonmasons.com/README.md

 This theme uses the "Tachyons" CSS library.
 This will allow you to manipulate the design of the theme by changing class names in HTML without touching the original CSS files.
 For more information see the [Tachyons website](https://tachyons.io/).

+## Continious Building and Deploying

+We have aimed to set up a build pipeline such that when a change is commited, the site is built and then served immediately using [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Installation